-Financial risk management objectives and policies (Continued) Currency risk (Continued) Sensitivity analysis
+Financial risk management objectives and policies (Continued) Currency risk (Continued)

-The following table details the Group's sensitivity to a reasonably possible change of 3% (2018: 3%) in exchange rate of USD and HKD against RMB while all other variables are held constant.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items (excluding derivative financial instruments) and adjusts their translation at the end of each reporting period for a 3% (2018: 3%) change in foreign currency rates.
+The following table details the Group's sensitivity to a reasonably possible change of 3% (2019: 3%) in exchange rate of USD and HKD against RMB while all other variables are held constant.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items (excluding derivative financial instruments) and adjusts their translation at the end of each reporting period for a 3% (2019: 3%) change in foreign currency rates.

 The sensitivity analysis includes bank balances and cash and borrowings denominated in a currency other than the functional currency of the respective group entities.
 The sensitivity analysis excludes the effect on foreign currency denominated borrowings that are under an effective hedging relationship as the Group's net exposure to currency risk arising from the hedging relationship is insignificant.
-A positive number below indicates an increase in profit before taxation where RMB strengthens by 3% (2018: 3%) against USD and HKD.
-For a 3% (2018: 3%) weakening of RMB against USD and HKD, there would be an equal but opposite impact on the profit before taxation, and the balances below would be negative.
+A positive number below indicates an increase in profit before taxation where RMB strengthens by 3% (2019: 3%) against USD and HKD.
+For a 3% (2019: 3%) weakening of RMB against USD and HKD, there would be an equal but opposite impact on the profit before taxation, and the balances below would be negative.
 This is mainly attributable to the Group's exposure to foreign exchange on its foreign currency borrowings to which hedge accounting is not applied.

-2019 2018
+2020 2019

 HK\$'000 HK\$'000

-Profit before taxation 1,052 108,505
+Profit before taxation 987 1,052

-The following details the Group's sensitivity based on the exposure to the Group's cross currency swap contracts, cross currency interest rate swap contracts and foreign currency forward contracts outstanding at the end of the reporting period that are not designated as hedging instruments.
 No sensitivity analysis has been presented for derivatives that are designated as hedging instruments because the Group's net exposure to currency risk arising from the hedging relationship is insignificant.